Derek Morris (ice hockey): Playing career

 In 2001–02, Morris was again sidelined after sustaining a left wrist injury.
-During the season, he was unintentionally involved in a tragic incident in a game against the Columbus Blue Jackets on March 16, 2002, when an Espen Knutsen slap shot deflected off him and into the stands, striking 13-year-old Brittanie Cecil in the temple.
+During the season, he was unintentionally involved in an incident in a game against the Columbus Blue Jackets on March 16, 2002, when an Espen Knutsen slap shot deflected off him and into the stands, striking 13-year-old Brittanie Cecil in the temple.
 She died from the impact two days later, prompting the NHL to implement protective netting at the ends of the rinks at the start of the following season.
 Morris completed the season with 34 points in 61 games.

 After five seasons with Calgary, reaching the 30-point mark four times, Morris was traded to the Colorado Avalanche.
 He made an immediate impact with the Avalanche in his first season, tallying a career-high 11 goals, 37 assists and 48 points in 2002–03.

 The following season, Morris was traded for the second time in as many campaigns, this time to the Phoenix Coyotes.
 He completed the 2003–04 season playing in 14 games and recording 2 assists with the Coyotes after being traded.
 He finished with a combined 32 points.
 In his first full season with the Coyotes in 2005–06, Morris tallied 28 points in 53 games, then recorded back-to-back 25-point seasons the following two campaigns.

 On March 4, 2009, Morris was again dealt at the trade deadline, this time to the New York Rangers.
 He did not re-sign with the Rangers in the off-season, instead signing a one-year contract with the Boston Bruins worth $3.3 million on July 24, 2009.

-On March 3, 2010, Morris was traded back to the Coyotes for a conditional fourth-round pick in the 2011 NHL Entry Draft.
+On March 3, 2010, Morris was traded back to the Coyotes for a conditional fourth-round pick in the 2011 NHL entry draft.
 After the season, Morris signed a four-year, $11 million contract extension with the Coyotes.
 With Phoenix, Morris went deep into the 2012 Stanley Cup playoffs.
 His highlight of the playoffs was a shot from centre ice in Game 1 of the Conference finals that beat Los Angeles Kings netminder Jonathan Quick.
 However, the Coyotes lost the series in five games.

 Though he never officially announced his retirement, Morris has not been active since the 2013–14 season.
 He did have a deal with the Pittsburgh Penguins in August 2015, but it fell through.